flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/performance.md

 ![flyPad Performance TOD Calculator](../../assets/flypados3/performance-tod-distance.png "flyPad Performance TOD Calculator"){loading=lazy}

 **Result: We need to start our descent 90NM before the target fix with either an average ^^vertical speed of -2.333ft/min^^ or an average ^^descent angle of -3.0°^^** during the descent distance.

 !!! note ""
-    The above result is averaged over the descent distance and the values are approximations.
-For more precision use one of the other two methods.
+    The above result is averaged over the descent distance, and the values are approximations.
+For more precision, use one of the other two methods.

 #### Rate of Descent